 When AIS became a real threat several years ago, I led a new committee dedicated to preventing the "bad stuff" from entering beautiful Ten Mile.
 For several years, our dedicated volunteer "inspection educators" staffed the boat access on weekends helping to ensure the boats coming in were "clean, drained and dry."
 (We now have county-paid inspectors.)

-Ivar served as president of the Ten Mile Lake Association from 2015 through 2017.
-By virtue of this service, he is the current ex-officio board member and part of the advisory committee.
+Karin served as president of the Ten Mile Lake Association from 2017 through 2019.
+By virtue of this service, she is the current ex-officio board member and part of the advisory committee.